MTtankkeo/flutter_appbar/README.md

 # Introduction
-This package implements the flexible appbar behavior, and we pursue higher performance and responsiveness than the appbar generally provided by Flutter.
-In addition, this package avoids unnecessary gesture contention, ensuring responsiveness in most typical situations.
+This package implements a flexible AppBar behavior that pursues higher performance and responsiveness than the default Flutter AppBar.
+It also avoids unnecessary gesture contention, ensuring smooth interactions in most typical situations.

+> ✨ Build next-generation, **premium-grade scroll experiences** with full AppBar control.

 ## Related Packages
+Built on the same foundation, these packages extend flutter_appbar capabilities:

 | Name | Introduction |
 | ---- | ------------ |
 | [flutter_refresh_indicator](https://pub.dev/packages/flutter_refresh_indicator) | A flexible, native-like refresh indicator built on flutter_appbar. |